For all emergencies, including fire and rescue services

 Keep your belongings close in the tourist areas of Santiago including:

 Robberies, assaults and threats with weapons happen mainly at night.
-Take particular care:
+Take particular care in:

 Tourists have been robbed on inter-city buses, particularly: